ksterol4all/FastAPI/README.md

 ---

 ## Database Migration
-If you are using a PostgreSQL database hosted on Render.com, ensure your connection URL is correctly set in your `.env` file.
+You can use the sqlite by uncomment the connection and commenting the postgres but if you are using a PostgreSQL database, then pass in your credentials or you can use PostgreSQL database hosted on Render.com, ensure your connection URL is correctly set in your `.env` file.
 You can test your connection using `pgAdmin` as explained above.

 ---